What is the average salary in Philadelphia, PA?

 Meat Cutter

-Cut and package meat.
-Use knives and other tools.
+Cut and package meat products.
+Ensure quality and safety.
 Work in grocery stores and butcher shops.

 Find Meat Cutter jobs in Philadelphia, PA